 Immediately following these verses about coming to the garden, which is rich itself with symbolism, we find a change in the story;

 I slept, but my heart was awake.
 A sound!
 My beloved is knocking.”Open to me, my sister, my love, my dove, my perfect one, for my head is wet with dew, my locks with the drops of the night.”
 I had put off my garment; how could I put it on?
 I had bathed my feet; how could I soil them?
 My beloved put his hand to the latch, and my heart was thrilled within me.
 I arose to open to my beloved, and my hands dripped with myrrh, my fingers with liquid myrrh, on the handles of the bolt.

 I opened to my beloved, but my beloved had turned and gone.
 My soul failed me when he spoke.
 I sought him, but found him not; I called him, but he gave no answer.
 (Song of Solomon 5:2-6)

 Friend, there’s lots of things going on in the world today that can put fear in your heart.
-There’s many people disappointed and others elated at events that have happened these past few days, but these are not the most important things you can give your thoughts to.
+There are many people disappointed and others elated at events that have happened these past few days, but these are not the most important things you can give your thoughts to.

 Do you know HIM?
 Will you answer His calling?
 What I think is the most important book in all of human literature, the Word of God, has this book which though I don’t believe is the ‘most important’, but has a quality to it that none of the other inspired writings in it match.
-And this book has this outline, this structure, that makes this the focal point.
+And this book has such an outline, this structure, that makes night of wedded bliss between the man and his wife, Christ and His Bride, the focal point.